 Who are the mentors?

-TABI Mentors are all experienced endorsed readers and many are also involved in our training programmes.
+TABI Mentors are all experienced endorsed readers.
 They are all unpaid and give voluntarily of their time and effort to further the aims of TABI.
 The information and reading given on the endorsement application is used to try to find a suitable match between mentor and reader.
 However, if a good working relationship can not be established then either party can request a change of mentor.